 Telesat is embarking on major facility upgrades and expansions across the country.
-A new high-tech, state-of-the-art Telesat Lightspeed Technical Operations campus will house a backup satellite control center, a network operations center, cybersecurity facilities, R&D laboratories, and landing stations for the network.
+A new high-tech, state-of-the-art Telesat Lightspeed Technical Operations campus in Gatineau, Quebec will house a backup satellite control center, a network operations center, cybersecurity facilities, and R&D laboratories.